asasinmode/asasinmode/README.md

 ## 😎 about me
 - ✨ fullstack but I prefer frontend
-- 💡 experimenting with design and freelancing
+- 💡 experimenting with design

 ## 🧑‍💻 technologies I use